cloudant/java-cloudant/README.md

 ~~~

 Insert `map` in the database.
-The parameter (map) is the key value presentation of a document.
+The parameter `object`  can be a `map` having key value presentation of a document.

 ~~~ java
 Database db = dbClient.database("alice", true);